-4. Starbucks’ Stars
+3. Starbucks’ Stars

 Currency Name: Stars

-Who’d have thought something as simple as Gold Stars would have such an impact on the customer experience?
+Who’d have thought something as simple as gold Stars would have such an impact on the customer experience?
 Since the debut of Starbucks Rewards, customers have been driven to collect the coffee mogul’s shiny, five-pointed symbol of customer loyalty and they show no signs of stopping.

 These two factors combine to create a one-two punch rewards currency that makes customers feel special and creates the desire to earn more.
 Whether you’re a Starbucks fan or not, you can’t deny that they’re the one of the original masterminds behind effective reward points names.

-5. Pixi Beauty’s Pixi Dust
+6. Pixi Beauty’s Pixi Dust

 Currency Name: Pixi Dust

-With Pixi Dust, Pixi Beauty connects their rewards program to ideas of fantasy and beauty that adds a little bit of magic to the earning and redemption process.
-This small differentiator – and their beautiful explainer page – is enough to make them stand out from the crowd.
+Those connections help make this small differentiator – and their beautiful explainer page – enough to make them stand out from the crowd.

-6. Frostbeard Studio’s Pages
+7. Frostbeard Studio’s Pages

 Currency Name: Pages